 (c) shall not conclude the negotiations in respect of the Agreement without consultation with the Valuer General.

-36. Power to grant remission of certain payments
+36. Remission of certain taxes and rates for places subject to Heritage Agreements etc.

 (1) Where it appears to the Council in relation to any place that is entered in the Register or is the subject of, or is the subject of negotiations for, a Heritage Agreement —